Nez Perce County Sheriff’s Office warns of phone scams

 The Nez Perce County Sheriff’s Office is warning of phone scams after a report of a call about missed jury duty.

-The man also sent a false document about dismissing federal warrants that included a false email of warrantdissaldivision@fbi.gov.
-The person told the man that they were going to the sheriff’s office and the man tried to keep them on the phone but was unsuccessful, according to the news release.
+The caller also sent a false document about dismissing federal warrants that included a false email of warrantdissaldivision@fbi.gov.
+The person told the caller that they were going to the sheriff’s office and the caller tried to keep them on the phone but was unsuccessful, according to the news release.

 The Nez Perce County Sheriff’s Office reminds people not to fall for scams as no law enforcement agency will call and ask for money over the phone.
 Also, a warrant can only be dismissed through an arrest, court appearance or judge’s ruling.
 Scammers can also clone phone numbers so it will appear the call is coming from law enforcement, according to the news release.